-We've known for some time now that a sequel to Aquaman is officially in the works, but now Warner Bros. was kind enough to give us a release date.
+We've known for some time now that a sequel to Aquaman is officially in the works, and in Febuary 2019, Warner Bros. was kind enough to give us a release date.
 The good news?
 It's happening!
 The bad news?
 It's not happening for a long, long time.

 I can't say for sure, but what I can say is that we all have a very long time to mull it over.
 Hopefully the lengthy intermission will give the creative forces behind the film plenty of time to figure out a way to seamlessly work in all the cool stuff they slipped into Aquaman's postcredits scene.
 In the meantime, I suggest you stock up on anti-wrinkle cream and a new wetsuit or two.